 Cluck N Sea Kelp is a nice mixture of Kelp meal that can be added to the regular feed with many benefits.
-Merricks Blue Ribbon Poultry Electrolytes can be added to their water and is a good source of probiotics.
-Life Lytes Mega tabs is another product that can be added to the water.
+Poultry Power can be added to their food and is a good source of vitamin E. Life Lytes Mega tabs is another product that can be added to the water.
 It is a good souce for vitamins A, B12, D and E. Durvet Vitamins and Electrolytes is what I use to add to both my chick’s and adult’s water.
 Rooster Booster is a product I would use with adults for show conditioning or if I was having problems with roosters not performing.
 Nutri Drench can be used if you have a sick chick and need something fast acting.

 Now a word about Wry Neck….
 Wry Neck is evident when you see a bird tucking her head between her legs.
 It usually hits young chicks but can happen in older birds.
 This can be caused by a vitamin E deficiency .
 Vitamin E and vitamin B complex are both known to be good for neurological disorders.